AminAPNA/Mathematics-for-AI-or-data-science-Krylov-Methods-System-Solving/README.md

 ---

-## 🚀 Why Numerical Linear Algebra Matters
+## Why Numerical Linear Algebra Matters

 At the core of modern science, engineering, and artificial intelligence lies a fundamental computational task:

 > **Solve linear systems of the form:** `Ax = b`

-No matter how complex a model is—whether in machine learning, optimization, or scientific computing—it almost always reduces (explicitly or implicitly) to solving such systems.
+No matter how complex a model is, whether in machine learning, optimization, or scientific computing, it almost always reduces (explicitly or implicitly) to solving such systems either linear or nonlinear.

 ### Key reasons this field is essential:

-- **Scalability** — real-world problems involve millions or billions of variables
+- **Scalability** , real-world problems involve millions or billions of variables
-- **Efficiency** — direct methods quickly become too expensive
+- **Efficiency** , direct methods quickly become too expensive
-- **Stability** — numerical errors must be controlled
+- **Stability** , numerical errors must be controlled
-- **Structure awareness** — matrices are often sparse or structured
+- **Structure awareness** , matrices are often sparse or structured

 ---

-## 🔁 From Problems to Linear Systems
+##  From Problems to Linear Systems

 Many important tasks reduce to linear systems: